• Skip to main content

 Find it: Amazon | Bookshop

 I like to recommend this novel to fans of Are You There God?
 It's Me Margaret.
-In 1970s California a young Iranian immigrant figures out how to be American without rejecting her heritage.
+In 1970s California, a young Iranian immigrant figures out how to be American without rejecting her heritage.
 While this funny and moving novel may not include pleas to God on the part of the protagonist, I knew immediately that fans of Judy Blume will connect to Zomorod Yousefzadeh's (who now wants to be called "Cindy") attempts to fit in with her peers.
 Ages 9 and up.

-Martin McLean Middle School Queen
+Book cover for Martin McLean Middle School Queen

-Martin McLean Middle School Queen
+Martin McLean Middle School Queen by Alyssa Zaczek

 Seventh grader, Martin McLean, is trying to figure out where he fits in.
 He loves being on the Mathletes team and he embraces his mixed race, Afro-Cuban and white, identity.
 He's particularly close with his Tío Billy, who supports Martin's desire to enter a drag queen contest.
 Now that Martin has found a way to express himself he wants to figure out a way to tell his friends.
 This is a wonderful, readable story which presents diverse racial, cultural and gender identities in a positive light.
 Ages 9 and up.